ecohen1125/Project03-JuicyBreakout/README.md

 I added background music and sound effects for when the paddle and blocks get hit and when a life is lost.
 The background music is loaded in the main menu and stays throughout the entire game without restarting when you load a new scene.
 I also made the music a singleton, so that when you go back to the main menu, you do not have the music playing a second time.

 I added a pause menu when escape is pressed.
+You can resume the game, go back to the main menu, or quit the game.
+Since we are not going to be exporting the game, I just made the quit button exit play mode.

 I made it so that you go to the next level or a win screen when you beat levels one, two, or three.